MohamedYatera/seg3103_playground/README.md

 This is the link of the repo containing all the commits: https://github.com/MohamedYatera/TDD

-Please contact if linkg is not working
+Please contact if link is not working

 One of the files contains the code while the other contains the test cases.
 I followed the TDD approach:
 Red: Test Case that fails becaues of lack of code implementation